bingeli1212/nitrile-preview/doc/DOC-diagram.md

-# The range-expression syntax
+# The Range-expression syntax

-The range-expression serves to present one or more scalar quantities with a command that expects scalar quantities as part of its command line structure.
+A Range-expression serves to present one or more scalar quantities with a command that expects scalar quantities as part of its command line structure.
 When it appears as part of a group of scalar arguments of a command, it serves to express one or more scalar quantities for that command.
-For example, in the following command a total of 11 scalars will be supplied to the ``cartesian.yplot`` command.
+For example, in the following command a total of 11 scalars will be supplied to the ``cartesian-yplot`` command.

     fn P(x) = pow(x,2)
-    cartesian.yplot {fn:P} [1:10]
+    cartesian-yplot {fn:P} [1:10]

-A range-expression must appears between a set of brackets, and it consists of two or three quantities each separated by a single colon.
+A Range-expression must appears between a set of brackets, and the exact collection of scalars it represent depends on the synatx.

-When a range-expression consists of two quantities, such as "1:10", the first one denotes the ``base``, and the second one denotes the `limit`.
+When a Range-expression consists of two quantities separated by a single colon, such as "1:10", the first one denotes the ``base``, and the second one denotes the `limit`.
 The range of scalars this range-expression covers include all the numbers between the ``base`` and ``limit``, starting from the ``base``, with each additional number one greater than its predecessor, and with a final number not exceeding ``limit``.
 Thus, for the case of a range-expression "1:10", the scalars it entails are 1, 2, 3, 4, 5, 6, 7, 8, 9 and 10.

-If a Range-expression is given as a set of three quantities, such as the case of "1:3:10", then the last quantity denotes the ``limit``, and the middle quantity denotes the increment for each additional scalar after the ``base``.
+If a Range-expression is given as a set of three quantities, separated by two colons, such as the case of "1:3:10", then the last quantity denotes the ``limit``, and the middle quantity denotes the increment for each additional scalar after the ``base``.
 Thus, in the case of "1:3:10", the scalars it entails are: 1, 4, 7, 10.

+Otherwise, if the Range-expression expresses a quantity that are separated by commas, such as the case of [1,2,3,4,5,10], then it expresses the individual scalars each of which separated by commas.

 # List of floats

-For cartesian-operation and barchart-operation, it expectes a list of scalars after the style and label text.
+For 'cartesian' and 'barchart' commands, where each one expectes a list of scalars, the scalars are by default shown one after another each of which separated by one or more spaces.

-    cartesian.line {linecolor:red} 0 0 1 1 2 3
+    cartesian-line {linecolor:red} 0 0 1 1 2 3

-This would have drawn a line from (0,0) to (1,1) to (2,3).
-This new type of floats allows for flexibility of listing one dimensional numbers and two dimensional numbers seemlessly.
-For example, the 'cartesian.line' would have considered the list as expressing a list of coordinates in a two-dimensional grid.
-However, the operation 'cartesian.xtick' would have considered the same list as expressing a list of coordinates along x-axis, and the numbers in the list only expressed the x-coordinate, where y-coordinates are assumed to be 0.
+The exact interpretation of the floats depends on the nature of the command itself.
+For instance, the 'cartesian-line' command would have interpreted each two consecutive floats as expressing a path point in the form of (x,y) where 'x' is the first float and the 'y' the second.
+It would each time take two floats from the list and interpreting them as 'x', 'y', and then construct a line between two consecutive points.

+For 'catesian-dot' command, each two floats will be interpreted as a point and shown with a dot.

+    cartesian-dot {linecolor:red} 5 7 10 11

+For 'cartesian-xtick' command, each float is interpreted as expressing a value in the x-axis.

-    cartesian.xtick 1 2 3 4 5
+    cartesian-xtick 1 2 3 4 5

+The Range-expression can appear anywhere in the list which will insert the scalars this expression conveys into the list at that particular position.
-This new syntax also allows for functions and ranges to be mixed with numbers.
-For example, in the following example would have created a list of three floats: 1, 3 and 5.
+For example, the result of the following command is a list of scalars that are 0, 1, 2, 3, 4, 5.

-    cartesian.xtick [1:2:5]
+    cartesian-xtick 0 [1:5]

 # The 'node' and 'edge' commands